Switzerland · tool

 Local etiquette

-- •Tipping is generally included in the bill as a service charge (10-15%), but rounding up or leaving a small extra amount for excellent service is appreciated.
+- •Tipping is usually included in the bill as a service charge (often 15%), but rounding up or leaving a small extra amount for exceptional service is appreciated.

-- •While credit cards are widely accepted, carrying some Swiss Francs (CHF) is advisable for smaller purchases or in more remote mountain huts.
+- •While credit cards are widely accepted, carrying some Swiss Francs (CHF) for smaller purchases or remote mountain huts is advisable.